the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

 The input field should be focused when the application is rendered.
+That's it basically.

 But how would you get access to the `ref` in a functional stateless component without the `this` object?
-The following functional stateless component demonstrates it:
+The following functional stateless component demonstrates it.

 {lang=javascript}
 const Search = ({